Wake Island Airfield

-Wake Island Airfield is a military air base located on Wake Island, which is known for the Battle of Wake Island during World War II.
+Wake Island Airfield is a U.S military air base located on Wake Island, which is known for the Battle of Wake Island during World War II.
 It is owned by the U.S. Air Force and operated by the 611th Air Support Group.
 The runway can be used for emergency landings by commercial jetliners flying transpacific routes and has been used in the past by airlines operating jet, turboprop, and prop aircraft on scheduled flights.

 The airport was used until the 1970s as a refueling stopover for airliners crossing the Pacific Ocean, but longer range jet aircraft made this purpose fall out of favor as the airliners could fly direct without stopping.
 The earlier seaplane base at Wake was used for the first passenger and mail air transits across the Pacific Ocean in the late 1930s.

 History

 Seaplane base

 The first intention to build an air base surfaced in 1935, when Pan American World Airways (PAA) selected Wake Island as an intermediate support base for their seaplane routes to the Far East, especially the Philippines.
 A year prior, jurisdiction over Wake Island was passed to the Navy Department, which cooperated with PAA in updating topographical surveys, due to the potential military value of having a suitable mid-Pacific air base.
 It was a key element in the first South Pacific air ferry route to be used in flying aircraft from the U.S. to the Philippines.
 With the war, that route through the Japanese administered islands of the central Pacific was not possible, and Wake, along with the next stop, Guam, were lost, forcing the development of the route skirting Japanese held areas.

 Between 5 and 29 May 1935, Pan American's air base construction vessel, North Haven, landed supplies and equipment on Wilkes Islet for eventual rehandling to Peale Islet which, because of its more suitable soil and geology, had been selected as the site for the PAA seaplane base.
 By the time of North Haven's return to Wake, after a month's voyage westward to Manila, the project was well underway, and, three months later, on 9 August 1935, a Pan American Sikorsky S-42 flying boat made the first aerial landing at the atoll.

 From 1935 until 1940, when two typhoons swept Wake with resultant extensive damage to the now elaborately developed Pan American facilities, development and use of the base were steady but uneventful.
 A hotel was built, farm animals imported, and hydroponic truck farming commenced.